CalFresh for Non-Citizens & "Public Charge"

 The following information is based on analysis of the final public charge rule on inadmissibility that was intended to go into effect, but is not currently in place due to a temporary injunction.
 This is not legal advice.
 For information about a specific case, please contact an immigration expert.
 To find help in your area, visit www.immigrationadvocates.org/nonprofit/legaldirectory.

 On August 14, 2019 the new rule regarding public charge was posted to the federal register, and it was intended to go into effect 60 days later, on October 15, 2019.
-Law suits were filed by states and counties, and they were successful at receiving a nationwide temporary injunction from 3 federal judges, to block the rule from going into effect for the timebeing.
-Please stay tuned for updates.
+Law suits were filed by states and counties, and they were successful at receiving a nationwide temporary injunction from 3 federal judges, to block the rule from going into effect for a few months, however...(The Supreme Court lifted the national injunction on January 27, 2020, so the Dept. of Homeland Security is no longer prevented from implementing the expansion of public charge.)
 Law suits were filed by California, Washington, New York, Virgina, Colorado, Delaware, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, Rhode Island, Maine, Oregon, Pennsylvania, District of Colombia, and 2 California counties) 266,000 people submitted comments during the comment period, which helped make a few improvements to the rule.

 What was the difference between the longstanding rule and the proposed new rule?
 Some major changes are important to understand.
 There is a false impression that receiving benefits means a person is not contributing.
 In fact a vast majority (91%) of those that could have been affected are working, but for low wages.